-My rule of thumb is that we need a description of every character that will help us see them (and also provide characterizing detail, like that they only paint the nails on their left hand…which tells me they’re a bit offbeat, or whatever), and we need some carefully chosen descriptions of each setting.
+My rule of thumb is that writers only need to worry about writing descriptions in the following instances.
+First, we need a description of every character that will help us see them (and also provide characterizing detail, like that they only paint the nails on their left hand…which tells me they’re a bit offbeat, or whatever).
+Second, we need some carefully chosen descriptions of each setting.
 (There’s a big catch to both of these, see below.)

 Where prose without description tends to go too fast, prose with too much description tends to go slowly.
 Gone are the days when lavish pages of description can keep a reader’s attention.
 The important thing to remember about excess description is that it will slow down your pacing, so you need to choose when to include description carefully.

-Know that when you stop to describe something in detail, you are giving your readers a great mental picture, but action usually stops.
-And realize that you don’t need to describe every single thing about a scene, or every action taken in that scene, or everything about a character (if you describe character traits, you’ll usually fall into the trap of telling, so do physical descriptions of characters and then let their characteristics come across via showing, in scene).
+Know that when you’re writing descriptions in detail, you are giving your readers a great mental picture, but action usually stops.
+And realize that you don’t need to go overboard when you’re describing a scene.
+You don’t need to give readers a play-by-play with your writing description, or everything about a character.
+If you describe character traits, remember to show don’t tell, and let their characteristics come across via showing, in scene.

 In real life, “misdirection” refers to knowingly diverting someone’s attention in order to sneak something by them, usually a magic trick or your hand into their pocket to steal their wallet.
-In writing life, I’m going to revamp the term a little bit.
-When I say “misdirection,” I mean that the writer is unknowingly shifting the reader’s attention to the wrong thing in a scene.
+In terms of writing descriptions, I’m going to revamp the term a little bit.
+When I say “misdirection,” I mean that the writer is unknowingly shifting the reader’s attention to the wrong thing when they’re describing a scene.
 How do you do this unwanted thing?
 It’s usually a description problem.